EuroFAR: Development

 During the 1980s, various aerospace manufacturers became interested in the Bell-Boeing V-22 Osprey, an in-development tiltrotor designed for the use of the United States military.
 Several European manufacturers opted to collaboratively pursue development of their own tiltrotor for civil purposes; this ambition led to the creation of the EuroFAR consortium in August 1986, which was named after their proposed aircraft, the European Future Advanced Rotorcraft.
 Members of the consortium included France's Aerospatiale, Italy's Agusta and Aeritalia, Germany's Messerschmitt-Bölkow-Blohm (MBB), the United Kingdom's Westland, and Spain's Construcciones Aeronáuticas SA (CASA).
 Of these, Aerospatiale and August emerged as the leaders, both companies having considerable experience in the design and production of various helicopters.
 British Aerospace was initially involved as well, but had pulled out by 1987 to participate in the V-22 programme instead.

-The EuroFAR was envisioned to be a civil-orientated tiltrotor, capable of carrying up to 19 passengers across a distance of 1,000km while traversing at a cruising speed of 580kmph and a maximum altitude of 7,500 meters.
+The EuroFAR was envisioned to be a civil-orientated tiltrotor, capable of carrying up to 19 passengers across a distance of 1,000 km while traversing at a cruising speed of 580kmph and a maximum altitude of 7,500 meters.
 For vertical take off performance, it would have had a maximum weight limit of ten tons, four of which would have been the payload; a less restrictive 13 ton maximum weight would be permitted for short take off operations only.
 The estimated fuel consumption rate was 1.2 kg per km flown.
 The forecast cost of the tiltrotor, according to the consortium, was 1.15 times that of conventional helicopters of comparable capacity.

 Various potential uses for the tiltrotor had been envisioned, including its potential to serve city centres directly via airports that most conventional airliners could not use, such as London City Airport.
 One forecast had anticipated that 93% of all sales would be to the offshore oil and gas industry while as much as 40% of the EuroFAR's projected international sales were to come from the North American market.
 While it was primarily intended for civilian operators, Westland in particular was keen to promote the EuroFAR for military purposes as well.
 Multiple discussions with potential military operators were held, with one area of focus having reportedly been anti-submarine warfare.
 In addition to the tiltrotor itself, another official aim of the programme was the development of various technologies and innovations that could be transferred across to other aircraft and future projects, particularly the improvement of conventional rotorcraft.